Popular Subject Areas

 Recommended U.S. Quarter Units

-- You will be taking between 384 to 480 ECTS contact hours (12 to 15 semester credits) during each session.
+- You will be taking between 192 to 240 contact hours (12 to 15 semester credits) during this session.

 - Courses and course hours of instruction are subject to change.